normalnormie/ccthink/README.md

 ### Why do some thinking entries show up and others don't?

-ccthink displays content from `MessageContent` blocks with `type: "thinking"` and tool use invocations (when `tool_uses` is enabled).
-Regular text messages and other content types are filtered out.
-This is intentional to capture Claude's reasoning process and actions.
+By default, ccthink displays content from `MessageContent` blocks with `type: "thinking"` and tool use invocations (when `tool_uses` is enabled).
+Regular text messages are filtered out unless you enable `text_enabled` in `ccthink.conf`.
+This focuses on Claude's internal reasoning process while allowing optional text message extraction when needed.

 ### What happens to thinking when I switch conversations?